ThomasRohde/archi-scripts/docs-source/Documentation Augmenter.ajs.md

 2. **Iterative approach**: Run the script multiple times on the same view, refining the results each time.
 3. **Consistent naming**: Use clear and consistent naming for your ArchiMate elements to improve the quality of generated documentation.
 4. **Provide context**: The more complete your model is, the better the AI can understand and document it.
+5. **Experiment with settings**: Try different temperature, Top K, and Top P values to find the best output for your needs.

 By following this tutorial, you should be able to set up and use the Documentation Augmenter effectively, enhancing your ArchiMate model's documentation with AI-generated insights.